JEdmario16/UdemyCrawler/README.md

 * Chrome Driver

 Notes:
-* you need to have google chrome installed
+* You need to have google chrome installed
-* The Chrome Driver version depends on the version of your Google Chrome
+* The version of the Chrome driver depends on the version of your Google Chrome.
+For more information, visit: https://chromedriver.chromium.org/downloads